Patmansfield/StreamThreeProject/README.md

  1. First step is to clone the project from GitHub - <pre> git clone https://github.com/Patmansfield/StreamThreeProject.git
  2. Once you have your virtual environment up and running the carry out the required packages installation - <pre> pip install -r requirements.txt
- 3. From the terminal initiate the local server - <pre> python manage.py runserver
+ 3. From the terminal initiate the local server - <pre> python manage.py runserver --settings newsrevolution.settings.dev
  4. To view the application navigate in the browser to - <pre> localhost:8000

  ### Testing: